grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/03 Examples/01 Inject HTTP faults into Pod.md

 excerpt: ''
 ---

-This example shows how [PodDisruptor](/javascript-api/xk6-disruptor/api/poddisruptor) can be used for testing the effect of faults injected in the HTTP requests served by a pod.
+This example shows how you can use [PodDisruptor](/javascript-api/xk6-disruptor/api/poddisruptor) to test the effect of faults injected in the HTTP requests served by a pod.

-You will find the complete [source code](#source-code) at the end of this document.
-Next sections examine the code in detail.
+Along with the complete [source code](#source-code), this document also examines the code in detail.

+## Before you start

 The example uses [httpbin](https://httpbin.org), a simple request/response application that offers endpoints for testing different HTTP requests.

-The test requires `httpbin` to be deployed in a cluster in the namespace `httpbin` and exposed with an external IP. the IP address is expected in the environment variable `SVC_IP`.
+The test requires `httpbin` to be deployed in a cluster in the namespace `httpbin` and exposed with an external IP.
+The IP address is expected in the environment variable `SVC_IP`.

 You will find the Kubernetes manifests and the instructions of how to deploy it to a cluster in the [test setup](#test-setup) section at the end of this document.
-You can learn more about how to get the external IP address in the [expose your application](/javascript-api/xk6-disruptor/get-started/expose-your-application) section.
+To read about how to get external IP address, refer to [expose your application](/javascript-api/xk6-disruptor/get-started/expose-your-application).

-## Initialization
+## Initialize

 The initialization code imports the external dependencies required by the test.
 The `PodDisruptor` class imported from the `xk6-disruptor` extension provides functions for injecting faults in pods.
 The [k6/http](https://k6.io/docs/javascript-api/k6-http/) module provides functions for executing HTTP requests.